For more hotel choices, click here to search all hotels in Phnom Penh.

 8.8 Very Good based on 435 Agoda reviews

 Why this hotel: Historic hotel.
-Modern amenities.
+Superb facilities.
 Excellent location.

 The legendary Raffles in Phnom Penh dates back to the 1920’s when architect Ernest Hébrard proposed a grand 55-room hotel as part of his visionary plan for turning a small, Cambodian-French colonial city into a bustling well-planned metropolis.

 Since opening, The Raffles has survived two World Wars and the Pol Pot regime, during which the hotel provided a safe haven for journalists covering the invasion of the city (the hotel was the main location in the movie “The Killing Fields”).

 The hotel has retained a lot of its colonial grandeur and is now a city landmark in its own right.
 It has been updated with all the first-class facilities including a beautiful pool, terrace and gardens, excellent restaurants and gym.